bouwe77/conzo/README.md

 Conzo is a library for creating user friendly .NET console applications.

+Conzo applications are keyboard driven applications.
+A specific key can execute a command and show output to the console, if implemented to do so.

+Unfortunately, input fields for free text entering are not supported yet, but they are on the road map.

+Conzo is not intended to support command line statements.

+## How it works

 When you build a console application with Conzo you basically implement a *state machine*.
 In Conzo state transitions are triggered by hitting a *key on the keyboard* (i.e. ConsoleKey in C#).
-Then a transition to another state is triggered, which means a C# method (i.e. a Func of string) is called which eventually will return a string that is displayed on screen.
-These transitions, the combination of a ConsoleKey and a Func of string, are called *commands*.
+Then a transition to another state is triggered, which means a C# method (i.e. a Func of string) is called.
+This method is called a *Command* and can do something useful, e.g. querying a database, but will always result in returning some kind of string that will be displayed on screen.

 When creating a Conzo application you must at least define one command, the start command.
 It's the command that is executed when the application